avalon60/OraTAPI/README.md

 This is a comma separated list of column names which are maintained either by table triggers or by use of column expressions, configured to appear within the generated TAPIs (more on these a little later).

-This list should not include the column included to the `row_version_column_name` property (if one is set).
+This list should not include the column included to the `row_vers_column_name` property (if one is set).

 ### The row_version_column_name Property
-The row_version_column_name, need not be set, if you are not interested in the optimistic locking aspects of the TAPI generation, however, if it is set, <b>ensure that the row_version_column_name column name is not included to the `auto_maintained_cols` list of columns</b>.
+The row_version_column_name, need not be set, if you are not interested in the optimistic locking aspects of the TAPI generation, however, if it is set, <b>ensure that the row_vers_column_name column name is not included to the `auto_maintained_cols` list of columns</b>.

 ## utPLSQL Support